England. Change location

 Early modern Europe: society and culture c.1500-1780

 The early modern period from 1500 to 1780 is a fascinating historical period to study.
 Beginning with the upheavals of the Reformation and ending with the Enlightenment, this was a time of fundamental social, religious and cultural change.
 Yet, alongside the era’s many social developments, you will discover the persistence of some medieval customs and ideas.
-This module explores this balance of change and continuity through a variety of sources, from manuscript and printed documents such as diaries, pamphlets, legal records and ballads to the images and objects that early modern people produced and used in their everyday life.
+This module explores this balance of change and continuity through a variety of sources, from manuscript and printed documents such as diaries, pamphlets, legal records and ballads to the images and objects that early modern people produced and used in their everyday lives.

 Modules count towards OU qualifications